Dr. Tim Bajkiewicz

 Ph.D., University of North Carolina at Chapel Hill

 Dr. Tim Bajkiewicz ("Dr. B." to a lot of his students) is an associate professor of broadcast journalism and the associate director of the Robertson School.
 He joined the faculty in fall 2008.
 In 2014-2015 he served as the School's interim director and was associate director from fall 2015-summer 2018.
-In 2010-2014 he served as the journalism sequence coordinator and, during spring 2014, as the interim director of undergraduate studies.
+In 2010-2014 he served as the School's journalism sequence coordinator, and in spring 2014 was interim director of undergraduate studies.
 He's taught a number of different undergraduate and graduate courses.

 From 2008-2016, and again in fall 2018, Dr. Bajkiewicz was the faculty instructor (through MASC 465 Newscasting), executive producer and co-news director for VCU InSight, the school’s 30-minute undergraduate student-produced TV news program that airs on WCVW-TV Richmond PBS.
 From 2013-2016 he co-taught and shared news director duties with Colleen (Reilly) Phelps, a longtime TV news reporter and anchor, most recently with WWBT-TV NBC12 in Richmond.
 In fall 2018 he worked with Robertson School colleague Dr. Mallory Perryman.
 The show’s production supervisor is Gary Gillam, a fellow faculty member who teaches video production courses.

 VCU InSight was a finalist in 2016 for "Best All-Around Television Newscast" in the Society of Professional Journalists’ “Mark of Excellence” awards for Region 2 (Virginia, Maryland, North Carolina, Deleware and Washington D.C.), won first place in 2015, 2012 and 2010, and took third place in 2011.